scvannost/resmgt/README.md

 - Windows: `& venv/Scripts/Activate.ps1`
 - Unix: `source venv/scripts/activate`

 The venv's name will be prepended to the terminal line.
-When running, run `deactive` to deactivate it.
+When running, run `deactivate` to deactivate it.

 To install run: